 Table of Contents

-- What to do in Marbella: Top attractions & places to visit
+- What to do in Marbella: The top attractions & places to visit

 - Where to stay: The best hotels for sightseeing in Marbella

-What to do in Marbella: Top attractions & places to visit
+What to do in Marbella: The top attractions & places to visit

 Stroll through the whitewashed buildings of Marbella Old Town